estar com, estar de

 Another VERY useful (and common) combination with estar is, ESTAR + DE.
 This has always confused me a bit as there seems to be overlap with estar com.
 Here are the really common ways that Brazilians use estar de:

 Don't worry about mixing these up.
-If you say "eu estou de febre" - that's fine.
-It works.
+If you say "eu estou de febre" - that works as well.
 Brazilians will even say it that way.
 Just read the examples above and take the quiz below to get familiarized with the core usages here.

 estar com